Ricardo Asch

-Ricardo Hector Asch (born 26 October 1947) is an obstetrician, gynecologist, and endocrinologist.
+Ricardo Hector Asch (born 26 October 1947) is an Argentine-Mexican obstetrician, gynecologist, and endocrinologist.
 He worked with reproductive technology and pioneered gamete intrafallopian transfer (GIFT), as well as working on research linking fertility and marijuana usage, and investigated the use of GnRH analogues with Andrew Schally.
 In the mid-1990s he was accused of transferring ova harvested from women into other patients without proper consent at the University of California, Irvine's fertility clinic.
 Asch left the United States one year before a federal indictment was filed.
 He was tried and acquitted of all charges in Argentina in 2008.
-In 2011 Mexico denied an extradition request by the United States as it would constitute double jeopardy and no new evidence was brought forth.
-He is currently living in Mexico City.
+In 2011, Mexico denied an extradition request by the United States as it would constitute double jeopardy and no new evidence was brought forth.
+As of 2020, he is living in Mexico City.

 Education and early career

 Born in Buenos Aires, Argentina, Asch studied at the University of Buenos Aires School of Medicine graduating in 1971.
-In 1975 he moved to the United States and worked with Robert Benjamin Greenblatt at the Medical College of Georgia before his reproductive endocrinology fellowship at the University of Texas Health Science Center at San Antonio.
+In 1975, he moved to the United States and worked with Robert Benjamin Greenblatt at the Medical College of Georgia before his reproductive endocrinology fellowship at the University of Texas Health Science Center at San Antonio.
 Among his many publications were his pioneering experience with GIFT and research on oocyte donation.
-In 1986 he joined the University of California, Irvine (UCI).
-In 1990 he became the Director of the Center for Reproductive Health of UCI heading the infertility program.
+In 1986, he joined the University of California, Irvine (UCI).
+In 1990, he became the Director of the Center for Reproductive Health of UCI heading the infertility program.
 Asch was named Assistant Dean of outreach at UCI, in charge of overseeing recruitment of minority students, the same year.
 He lectured worldwide and accrued two honorary professorships by 1994.